1970s in science and technology: Science

 The 1970s in science and technology reached its height with the ambitious Voyager Program, which sent the Voyager 1 and Voyager 2 uncrewed expeditions to several of the outer planets in the Solar System.
 The program also included a Voyager Golden Record with the spaceships in hopes of presenting aspects of life on Earth to intelligent alien life forms.
 The record contained pictures and other data about human beings and other living beings on earth.
 It also had an assortment of music from across cultures.

-Coupled with the zenithal achievements of the Voyagers as the end of NASA's Apollo lunar spacecraft program, with the final flight, Apollo 17, in 1972.
+Coupled with the zenithal achievements of the Voyagers was the end of NASA's Apollo lunar spacecraft program, with the final flight, Apollo 17, in 1972.
 The Apollo–Soyuz and Spacelab programs ended in 1976, and there would be a five-year hiatus in American crewed spaceflight until the flight of the Space Shuttle.
 The Soviet Union developed vital technologies involving long-term human life in free-fall on the Salyut and later Mir space stations.

 The 1970s witnessed an explosion in the understanding of solid-state physics, driven by the development of the integrated circuit and the laser.
 The evolution of the computer produced an interesting duality in the physical sciences at this period — analogue recording technology had reached its peak and was incredibly sophisticated.
 However, digital measurement and mathematical tools, now becoming cheaper (though still out of reach for the general public) allowed discrete answers and imaging of physical phenomena, albeit at a low resolution and a low bandwidth of data.
 This tendency was to reach its peak in 1982, though the period 1974–1982 represents the 'period of dichotomy' in the metrication of the sciences.

 Deep understanding of physics became important in the 1970s.
 At CERN, the Irs proton collider and the Super Proton Synchrotron started operation in this decade, and Stephen Hawking developed his theories of black holes and the boundary-condition of the universe.

 The biological sciences, spurred by social concerns about the environment and life, gained tremendous detail.
 The elucidation of molecular biology, bacteriology, virology and genetics achieved their modern forms in this decade.
 Discrete quantum interactions within living systems became amenable to analysis and manipulation.
 Genetic engineering became a commercially viable technology.

-The changes and attitude of social concern regarding science in the 1970s was addressed by Dr. Warren Weaver, who said that "Scientific theories cannot be rigidly deterministic."
+The changes and attitude of social concern regarding science in the 1970s was addressed by Warren Weaver, who said that "Scientific theories cannot be rigidly deterministic."